MaksimDzhangirov/backendBankExample/docs/part31-eng.md

 ```

 The username should be `github-ci`.
 The groups should remain the same
 as `system:masters`.
-Okay, now we need to apply this config map to
+Okay, now we need to apply this `ConfigMap` to
 the RBAC configuration of the cluster.

 Let's run this `kubectl apply -f aws-auth.yaml` command in the terminal,